• Skip to main content

 • Olive oil – is used to brown and produce a crispy crust on the chicken.

 • Chicken thighs – bone-in, skin-on, are the star of this dish.
-Baked honey-glazed chicken is an irresistible family favorite; you won’t believe how moist and tender it is!
+Baked honey-glazed chicken is an irresistible family favorite with its moist and tender chicken!
+Boneless skinless chicken thighs can be substituted, but it will change the taste and texture of the dish.
+For the best results, I recommend sticking with bone-in, skin-on.

-• Honey – a thick, golden, natural sweetening ingredient with a distinctive floral taste combined with apple cider vinegar produces the tasty sweet and savory glaze and sauce.
+• Honey – a thick, golden, natural sweetening ingredient with apple cider vinegar produces a tasty, sweet, savory glaze and sauce.

 • Apple cider vinegar – with its sharp tanginess, blends with the honey to create a mouthwatering glaze and sauce.